jharwell/libra/docs/development/cxx-dev-guide.rst

     this->m_mymember = rhs->m_mymember;

-  makes the programmer intent explicit, and forces you to chain ``operatorXX()`` calls through parent classes if for some reason you have a non-``private`` member in a parent class which you want to use in an operator function.
+  makes the programmer's intent explicit, and forces you to chain ``operatorXX()`` calls through parent classes if for some reason you have a non-``private`` member in a parent class which you want to use in an operator function.

 Function Parameters
 -------------------